globaleaks/whistleblowing-software/REST-spec.md

     expiration date instead is a core feature system dependent. would be postponed, the data can be replicated, but this concept would remain.

-  * /TipIndex/, this is a block of informations for the receiver, and descrive Tip lists
+  * /tipIndexDict/, this is a block of informations for the receiver, and descrive Tip lists

         {   'tip_access_ID': '$ID',
-            'tip_title': 'String',
+            'tip_title': 'string',
             'context_ID': '$ID',
             'group_ID': '$ID',
-            'notification_adopted': 'String',
+            'notification_adopted': 'string',
-            'notification_msg': 'String',
+            'notification_msg': 'string',
-            'delivery_adopted': 'String',
+            'delivery_adopted': 'string',
-            'delivery_msg': 'String',
+            'delivery_msg': 'string',
             'expiration_date': 'Time',
             'creation_date': 'Time',
             'update_date': 'Time'
         }

-  * /ContexDescription/, this series of field contain the description of a context.
+  * /contextDescriptionDict/, this series of field contain the description of a context.
 Which data is expected by the whistleblower and which group are configured for receive the data.
 If some module are enabled here and policy, description, public information about a context.

         {   'context_id': '$ID'
-            'name': 'LocaLDict',
+            'name': '$localizationDict',
-            'groups': [ $GroupDescription, {} ],
+            'groups': [ $groupDescriptionDict, {} ],
-            'fields': '$FormFields',
+            'fields': '$formFieldsDict',
-            'description': 'String',
+            'description': 'string',
-            'style': 'String',
+            'style': 'string',
             'creation_date': 'Time',
             'update_date': 'Time'
         }